contentstack/contentstack-ios-ar-example/README.md

 ### Step 3: Import content types
 A content type is like the structure or blueprint of a page or a section of your web or mobile property.
 Read more about [Content Types](https://www.contentstack.com/docs/guide/content-types).
-For this website, basic content types are required: Product.
+For this app, basic content types are required: Product.
 For quick integration, we have already created these content types.
 You simply need to import them to your stack.
 (You can also create your own content types.
 Learn [how to do this](https://www.contentstack.com/docs/guide/content-types#creating-a-content-type)).

 ### Step 4: Adding content